 Safer Guildford Partnership

 Guildford is one of the safest places to live, work and visit in the country, as Surrey has low levels of recorded crime in England.
-However, we know that residents have concerns about community safety issues, such as crime and anti-social behaviour, and the Borough Council tackles these locally in partnership with other organisations.
+However, we know that residents have concerns about community safety issues, such as crime and anti-social behaviour, and we tackle these locally in partnership with other organisations.

 The Safer Guildford Partnership has representatives from the following agencies: